NnamdiOdozi/mlx-digit-app/README.md

 ## Ideas for future
- - trying out different models eg LeNet-5, Vision Transformers, Capsule Networks, Google Vision API, LLMs like ChatGPT
+ - Trying out different models eg LeNet-5, Vision Transformers, Capsule Networks, Google Vision API, LLMs like ChatGPT
- - Splitting out the model from the Streamlit app so that there are 3 containers instead of 2
+ - Splitting out the model from the Streamlit app so that there are 4 containers instead of 3